1. The Health Index and what it covers

 The number of people sleeping outdoors on a single given night in October or November, per 100,000 residents.

-The data used for each indicator come from publicly available sources, the majority of which are produced by the Office for National Statistics (ONS) or other government departments.
+The data used for each indicator come from publicly available sources, usually the Office for National Statistics (ONS) or other government departments.
 This means that certain quality standards will have already been met.
 To meet the needs of the Health Index, we checked:

 Once the data were collected, they needed imputation and transformation for use in the Health Index.
 All techniques used to make these changes follow standard statistical procedures, which have been reviewed for suitability by experts.